 If you prefer not to be tied down by the bus times, you can use the Lyft app to reserve a Minnie Van that will drive your family (they seat up to six, including two optional child seats) anywhere you need to go, on your schedule.
 Here’s everything you need to know about Minnie Vans.
 Renting a larger van also works well and allows you the convenience of your own schedule.
 Note, however, you will have to pay for parking.

-Which Disney World restaurants are best for multigenerational families?
+Which Disney World restaurants are best?

 Disney World restaurants runs the gamut from burgers and pizza to fine dining, but your large family may feel happiest somewhere in between.
 Fitting in a couple of character meals allows the grownups to see the kids’ little faces light up when they meet Mickey and the gang or their favorite Disney movie characters.
 Cinderella’s Royal Table is a classic if you have a princess-in-training in your group, or you can join Lilo and Stitch for a family-style breakfast at ‘Ohana.